Your Small Business Needs Facebook (Like a fish needs water!)

 Simply setting up a Facebook business page is not enough to generate results.
 Like any marketing strategy, your Facebook initiative requires both commitment and planning.
-Compelling content needs to be regularly created and posted on your page and a two-way dialog needs to be maintained between your business and your followers.
+Compelling content needs to be regularly created and posted on your page and a two-way dialogue needs to be maintained between your business and your followers.
 There is both an art and a science to using Facebook as a marketing tool.
-As such, if you are not prepared to learn what needs to be learned or able to commit the time required to manage your page, then you should strongly consider hiring a social media-marketing specialist.
+As such, if you are not prepared to learn what needs to be learned or able to commit the time required to manage your page, then you should strongly consider hiring a social media marketing specialist.

 Bottom Line Social media marketing creates engaging customer experiences, drives website traffic, foot traffic, and email/phone inquiries.
 Although social media is primarily about sharing & relationships, it ultimately results in more sales.
 Don't forget: online marketing tactics should be integrated with your offline efforts too!

-At Twin Creek Media, we have setup Facebook pages for many businesses... both B2B and retailers selling direct to consumers.
+At Twin Creek Media, we have set up Facebook pages for many businesses... both B2B and retailers selling direct to consumers.
 Facebook is just one social network among other notable ones: Twitter, LinkedIn, YouTube, StumbleUpon, etc. It's best to have an online marketing strategy that defines measurable goals and uses the best tools for the job.
 For a primer on the big picture, see our Social Media 101 article or download our Social Media Reference Card.

 Need more convincing?